paulbridi/paulbridi/README.md

 Hi I'm Paul - a Product Manager, Data/ML Scientist, and developer.
-Feel fre to add me on <a href="https://linkedin.com/in/paulbridi" target="blank">LinkedIn</a> if you want to connect!
+Feel free to add me on <a href="https://linkedin.com/in/paulbridi" target="blank">LinkedIn</a> if you want to connect!

 ---